 Considering that a billing cycle is between 28 and 31 days(depending on the calendar month), you’ll need to have above 14-16 days of sustained usage per engine to take advantage of our discounts and bonuses.
 Below is a detailed description of the different tiers:

 Example: Let’s take that your billing cycle starts on 1st of Nov 00:00 end ends on 1st of Dec 00:00 November has 30 days and 720 hours.
-You’ve scaled up and out between the default Standard 1X, to Standard 2X and extra one or two Standard 1X on top of the default engine.
+You’ve scaled up and out between the default Development 1X, to Development 2X and extra one or two Development 1X on top of the default engine.
 Below is the aggregated engines usage for this example:

 We always aim to be transparent to our customers, and you can see the accumulated charges in real time for your apps from your Metrics > Overview Dashboard.
 Discounts are applied to your invoice at the end of the billing cycle.
 Bonus requests are deducted from your Extra monthly consumption again at the end of each billing cycle.
 There is no action needed on your part to enable sustained use discounts or bonus request awarding.